 - Brief your board on cyber security risks and the legal implications for your organisation.

-- Advise you on what CaC means for you by consulting with you or doing a private workshop.
+- Advise you on what the Cyber Bill means for you by consulting with you or doing a private workshop.

 - Keep you informed by subscribing to the Michalsons newsletter.